ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 ```

 R will search the above folders in order for R package 'datasets'.
-When you start you fresh, the only R packages available to you are the
+When you start out fresh, the only R packages available to you are the
 ones installed in folder (3) - the system-wide library.
 The
 'datasets' package comes with the R installation, so with a fresh
 setup, it will be loaded from the third location.
 As we will see
 below, when you install your own packages, they will all be installed
 into folder (1) - your personal library.
 The first time your run R,
-the personal library folder does not exists, so R will ask you whether
+the personal library folder does not exist, so R will ask you whether
 or not you want to create that folder.
 If asked, you should always
 accept (answer 'Yes').
 If you had already created this folder, R will
 install into this folder without asking.

 Finally, R undergoes a _main_ update once a year (around April and
 May).
-For example, R 4.5.0 was release in April 2025.
+For example, R 4.5.0 was released in April 2025.
 The next main
 release will be R 4.6.0 a year later.
 Whenever the `y` component in R
 `x.y.z` version is increased, you will start out with an empty
 personal package folder specific for R `x.y` (regardless of `z`).